braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/manual_integration_options.md

 2. In Xcode, from the project navigator, select the destination project or group for Braze
 3. Navigate to File > Add Files to “Project_Name”
 4. Add the `AppboyKit` and `AppboyUI` folders to your project as a group.
 	- Make sure that the "Copy items into destination group’s folder" option is checked if you are integrating for the first time.
-In Xcode 7+, expand "Options" in the file picker to select "Copy items if needed" and "Create groups."
+Expand "Options" in the file picker to select "Copy items if needed" and "Create groups."
 5. (Optional) If you are one of the following:
   - You only want the core analytics features of the SDK and do not use any UI features (e.g, In-App Messages, News Feed, or Feedback)
   - You have custom UI for Braze's UI features and handle the image downloading yourself